Road network in Tamil Nadu: State highways

-Major District Roads
+Major district roads

 Roads with traffic density less than 10,000 PCUs but more than 5,000 PCUs are designated as Major District Roads (MDR).
 Major District Roads provide linkage between production and marketing centers within a district.
 It also provides connectivity for district and taluk headquarters with state highways and national highways.
 Construction and Maintenance wing of Highways Department executes construction and maintenance of MDRs along with State Highways.
 These roads have a minimum width of 15 m.

-Other District Roads (ODR)
+Other district roads

 Roads with traffic density less than 5,000 PCUs are categorized as Other District Roads (ODR).
 ODRs provides road connectivity for major rural production hubs, block headquarters and taluk headquarters.
 Similar to SH and MDRs, Construction and Maintenance wing of Highways Department executes ODR related works.

-Rural & Sugarcane Roads
+Rural & sugarcane roads

-NABARD and Rural Roads Wing of Highways and Minor Ports Department carry out construction and maintenance of rural roads along with Pradhan Mantri Gram Sadak Yojana.
+NABARD and the Rural Roads Wing of Highways and Minor Ports Department carry out construction and maintenance of rural roads along with Pradhan Mantri Gram Sadak Yojana.
 NABARD and state government shares the funds required for the development of rural roads.
 In 2010, NABARD sanctioned ₹816 crore for augmentation of 508 rural roads in 30 districts, upgrading 44 district roads and 39 major district roads in 18 districts and construction of 121 bridges in 31 districts of the state.

-Other Roads
+Other roads

 East Coast Road

 The East Coast Road was the first project implemented by Tamil Nadu Road Development Company (TNRDC) in the year 2002.
 ECR Road runs from Kudumiyandithoppu till outskirts of Pondicherry for a total length of 113 km.
 Recently Tamil Nadu Government has upgraded the ECR road till Mahabalipuram to four lanes at a cost of ₹672 crore.

-Coimbatore bypass
+Coimbatore Bypass

 Coimbatore Bypass is a series of bypasses connecting the various National Highways and State Highways passing through and originating in Coimbatore.
-The first section of the bypass was a 28 km two-laned road with paved shoulders built by Larsen & Toubro (L&T) from Neelambur to Madukkarai on National Highway 544 (formerly National Highway 47) which intersects Trichy Road at Chintamani Pudur near Irugur and Eachanari on Pollachi Road.
+The first section of the bypass was a 28 km two-laned road with paved shoulders built by Larsen & Toubro (L&T) from Neelambur to Madukkarai on National Highway 544 (formerly National Highway 47), which intersects Trichy Road at Chintamani Pudur near Irugur and Eachanari on Pollachi Road.
 It was the first road privatisation project to be implemented on a build-operate-transfer model in South India.
 The National Highways Authority of India is conducting studies for a bypass along the Mettupalayam–Sulur National Highways 81 and 181 (formerly National Highway 67).
 The proposed length of this road is 53.95 km, and is expected to cost ₹6.01 billion to build.
 In 2010, an announcement was made in the State Budget to build a Western Ring Road at a cost of ₹ 2.84 billion for 26 km.
 The proposed road would have been from Madukarai near ACC Cement industry, starting on Palakkad Road connecting Mettupalayam Road via Perur Road, Marudamalai Road and Thadagam Road.